MicrosoftDocs/appcenter-docs/styleguide/template.md

 Some key notes:

 - You **must** have a space between the colon (:) and the value for a metadata element.
-- If an optional metadata element does not have a value, comment out the element with a # or remove it (do not leave it blank or use "na"); if you are adding a value to an element that was commented out, be sure to remove the #.
+- If an optional metadata element doesn't have a value, comment out the element with a # or remove it (do not leave it blank or use "na"); if you are adding a value to an element that was commented out, be sure to remove the #.
 - Colons in a value (for example, a title) break the metadata parser.
 In this case, surround the title with double quotes (for example, `title: "Writing .NET Core console apps: An advanced step-by-step guide"`).
 - **title**: This title will appear in search engine results.
 You can also add a pipe (|) followed by the product name (for example, `title: Developing Libraries with Cross Platform Tools | .NET Core`).
 The title doesn't need be identical to the title in your H1 heading and it should contain 65 characters or less (including | PRODUCT NAME).
 - **author**, **ms.author**, **ms.manager**, **ms.reviewer**: The `author` field should contain the **GitHub username** of the author, not their alias.
 The `ms.author`, `ms.manager` and `ms.reviewer` fields, on the other hand, should contain Microsoft aliases. `ms.reviewer` specifies the name of the PM/dev associated with the article or feature.